 Except as permitted by the Manager, the Permit holder will not after the expiry of an Authority to Enter and Operate, undertake any work prior to each subsequent Authority to Enter and Operate has been issued by the Manager pursuant to Condition 10.

-The Manager will not unreasonably fail to grant a subsequent Authority to Enter and Operate where the Permit holder has supplied all the required documentation and made all the payments required by Condition 12 , and the further Annual Work Programme is consistent with the project description contained in the application for this Access arrangement or any variation(s) to this Access Arrangement and the conditions of this Access arrangement or any authorised variations to this Access Arrangement.
+The Manager will not unreasonably fail to grant a subsequent Authority to Enter and Operate where the Permit holder has supplied all the required documentation and made all the payments required by Condition 12 , and the further Annual Work Programme is consistent with the project description contained in the application for this Access Arrangement or any variation(s) to this Access Arrangement and the conditions of this Access Arrangement or any authorised variations to this Access Arrangement.

 Pending the granting of a subsequent Authority to Enter and Operate the Manager may in his or her discretion, issue an interim Authority to Enter and Operate providing the documents and payments required by Condition 12 have been submitted.